 UP PCS J Exam 2016 – Selection Procedure

-The UP Public Service Commission shall hold a Preliminary Examination at various Centres of the Districts for selecting suitable candidates for admission to the U.P.
+The UP Public Service Commission had held a Preliminary Examination at various Centres of the Districts for selecting suitable candidates for admission to the U.P.
 Judicial Service Civil Judge (Junior Division) Main (Written) Examination 2016.
-The selection will be made on the basis of total marks obtained by the candidates in Main (written) examination and Interview.
-The Centre of Examination, decided by the Commission, will be intimated to the candidates by means of their e-Admission Certificate.
-The no. of Districts/centres may be increased/decreased according to final number of applications received in the office of the Commission.
+The selection has made on the basis of total marks obtained by the candidates in Main (written) examination and Interview.
+The Centre of Examination, decided by the Commission, were intimated to the candidates by means of their e-Admission Certificate.
+The no. of Districts/centres may be increased/decreased according to the final number of applications received in the office of the Commission.

 UP PCS J Exam 2016 – Syllabus